 How you can access your information

-If you would like a copy of any of the information we hold about you, please email us at firstname.lastname@example.org or by writing to The Privacy Officer, Search Engine Easy, 25 Upper Mount Street, Dublin, D02 E302, Ireland.
+If you would like a copy of any of the information we hold about you, please email us at firstname.lastname@example.org or by writing to The Privacy Officer, Search Engine Easy, 9 Clare Street, Dublin 2, Republic of Ireland.

 If you provide a brief outline of what information you would like this will enable us to provide the information more quickly.

 We will take reasonable steps to confirm your identity before providing you with details of any personal information we hold about you.